Author name: Jess Fairfax

 Winter School Holidays with the Werribee River Association

 Rug up and ditch the screens it’s time to get outdoors to explore your local waterways this winter with The Werribee River Association.
 Learn about our local river resident, the platypus and check out some cool freshwater bugs under the microscope!
-Contribute to a new indigenous community garden or hone those fine motor skills with …
+Contribute to a new indigenous community garden or give the gift of a garden …

 Winter School Holidays with the Werribee River Association Read More »